Medication across the world

 “In general, it seems that the gut microbiota recovery from antibiotic treatment lasts more than a year.
 If a child gets repeated courses of antibiotics during their first years, the microbiota may not have time to fully recover”, says the researcher, Katri Korpela, whose doctoral thesis project includes the newly published research.

 The results support the recommendation to avoid macrolides as the primary antibiotic and generally restrict the use of antibiotics to genuine need.
-Antibiotics should not be used to treat self-limiting infections and never ‘just in case’, the researchers emphasise.
+Antibiotics should not be used to treat self-limiting infections and never ‘just in case’, the researchers emphasize.

 - First Online:

 Tracheo-Esophageal Fistula (TEF) in a Newborn Following Maternal Antenatal Exposure to Olanzapine.

 There is a dearth of evidence on the safety of the use of antipsychotics during pregnancy.
 Olanzapine, a pregnancy category C drug, has no unequivocal evidence of harm to the fetus.
 Against this backdrop, we report the first case of a tracheal- esophageal fistula (TEF) in a newborn following maternal antenatal exposure to olanzapine.
 A 29-year-old woman with the acute psychotic disorder had been treated with olanzapine for the last 7 years.
 Her first pregnancy, while taking olanzapine, resulted in a miscarriage at 4 months’ gestation, following which she discontinued olanzapine.
 She reconceived after a few months and delivered a full-term normal child.
 However, due to the recurrence of psychiatric illness after her second pregnancy, she was prescribed olanzapine again, which was continued throughout her third pregnancy.
 The outcome of the third pregnancy was a full-term female baby with a TEF.

 Read the full report here.